A Spin One Bottomonium Study in the Functional Formalism in the Feynman Gauge: Taming of Infrared Divergences in Quarkonium BSE Solutions

-Spectra of vector mesons calculated within the confining longitudinal interaction \ref{pica} and perturbation (\ref{osci}) are fascinating as shown in the Tab \ref{tabulka}, where we compare LR with CQ and also with experiments as well.
-We also compare with CQ BSE \cite{abnormal}, where the running of coupling was incuded in adition.
-Also here that the samilar picture appears for charmonium system \cite{abnormal}.
-In order to check the effect of fluctuations (\ref{osci}), the CQ was calculated with two different oscilation strengths , the first one labeled as CQ1 in Table corresponds to $ \delta_0=0.15$ and the one labeled as CQ2 with $ \delta_0=0.3$ .
-The LR was calculated with $\delta $ identical to the second case.
-The coupling value $\ref{coupl}$ was taken to be $\lambda=5.193\, 10^{-4}$ for the CQ1 and its value was adjusted to $\lambda=5.972 \, 10^{-4}$ for the purpose of CQ2 evaluation.
+The vector meson spectra calculated within the LRA, as shown in Table 1, are mesmerizing.
+There, we compare the LRA results with Constituent BSE (CBSE) and with experimental results.
+In the CBSE case, the running of the quark mass is ignored, and the quark spectral function is approximated by a single delta function.
+Self-consistency of the LRA is abandoned, and the resulting constituent quark propagator is used in the original BSE.
+To check the effect of the perturbation, the CBSE was calculated with two different oscillation strengths.
+The first labeled as CBSE1 in Table corresponds to $ \& \delta_0=0.15$ and the second, labeled CBSE2, corresponds to $ \delta_0=0.3$.
+The Ladder-Rainbow was calculated with $\delta $ identical to the second CBSE2 case.

-As far as we do not consider the infrared enhancement by an effective running coupling, but use the one governed by the combination of Eqs.(\ref{gluon}) and (\ref{osci}) As a consequence the obtained spectrum is diluted. and we have lost the third state in our DSE/BSE approximation.
-It reappears when the running of coupling is included as done in \cite{abnormal}.
-Obviously, the retardation effects which are automatically incorpotated in the 4d BSE treatment makes the calculation more sensitive to the form of the interaction.
-Note for clarity, that we use the experimental labels for the excited states, so assuming that the missing state is not due to numerical collapse, then the "radial" number for $n>3$ in $Y(n)$ is actually shifted down in these cases.

-Let us also say, that the comparison of the present simple model with the typical coupling strength $\alpha_s(M_Y)=0.3$ of the Coulombic term in the Cornell potential \cite{EGKLY1980} should be made with some caution, but note the proximity of the numerical value $\alpha_S^{LR}=0.386$ for $Q=M_{Y(1)}$ and for $|q|>> m_{g1},m_{g2}$.

-The larger the regulator mass $m_L$ we use in our calculation more diluted spectra we get, but more important here, smaller $m_L$ enough leads to inconsistencies in the DSE and BSE solutions: e.g.infinitely dense continuous spectrum, since one gets an infinitely many bound states in finite range of meson mass $M$.
-Furthermore, as studied in more details \cite{abnormal} an abnormal states start to appear for unphysically large coupling (unphysically small $m_L$).
-Physical reasons, such as agreement with experimental data, prevent the regulator mass from being small.
+The coupling value (\ref{coupl}) was set to $\lambda=5.193\, 10^{-4}$ for the CBSE1 and its value was adjusted to $\lambda=5.972 \, 10^{-4}$ for the purpose CBSE2 evaluation.
+In other words, we allow twice the fluctuation around a slightly larger mean coupling strength.
+To conclude our numerical observations, we should mention that lower values of the coupling ($\lambda$) result in the loss of states that we would prefer to keep.
+Conversely, higher values of the coupling lead to the aforementioned inconsistencies in the DSE and BSE solutions.
+As can be seen in the Table \ref{tabrho}, there is no good evidence for the 10360 meson (it is $3s$ state in non-relativistic QM), which may be due to the inefficiencies of the iteration/integration routine and/or the absence of the QCD running coupling in the transverse part of the interaction kernel.
+We will leave this problem unanswered for now, expecting more complete agreement in the future, as the kindred for charmonia already suggests \cite{vs2025}.